Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Confusion noise for future polarised experiments

-In polarisation, confusion from galaxies will seriously limit the sensitivity of the high-latitude Galactic polarimetric surveys.
-Assuming a fractional polarisation for DSFG $\langle \Pi^{\mathrm{IR}} \rangle$=1\% (see Sect.\,\ref{contrib_Bmode}), we obtain a confusion noise in polarisation $\sigma^P_{conf}$= 2.8, 138, 250\,$\mu$Jy after masking all the sources detected in intensity at 100, 200 and 350\,$\mu$m, respectively.
-Those $\sigma^P_{conf}$ levels are reached in 114, 0.18, and 0.23\,hours for a single pointing and 67\,500, 111, and 135\,hours for a 1 Sq.
-Deg. survey, at 100, 200 and 350\,$\mu$m, respectively.
-Therefore, in polarization, confusion should never be reached at 100\,$\mu$m, but could be reached for the deepest integrations at longer wavelengths.
+Assuming a fractional polarisation for DSFG $\langle \Pi^{\mathrm{IR}} \rangle$=1.4\% (see Sect.\,\ref{DSFG_polar}) and $\sigma^Q_{conf} = \sigma^U_{conf}$, we obtain a confusion noise in polarisation $\sigma^{Q,U}_{conf}$= 0.79, 38.6, 70.3\,$\mu$Jy after masking all the sources detected in intensity at 100, 200, and 350\,$\mu$m, respectively.
+These $\sigma^{Q,U}_{conf}$ levels are reached in 57\,hours, 5.8\,minutes, and 7.0\,minutes for a single pointing, and 33\,737, 57, and 69\,hours for a 1 Sq.
+Deg. survey, at 100, 200, and 350\,$\mu$m, respectively.
+In polarisation, confusion is therefore not expected to be reached at 100\,$\mu$m, but could be reached for the deepest integrations at longer wavelengths.
+Confusion from galaxies could ultimately limit the sensitivity of the high-latitude polarimetric deep surveys of the interstellar medium of our Galaxy at 200 and 350\,$\mu$m.